NREL/H2Integrate/docs/user_guide/postprocessing_results.md

 # Postprocessing results

 When running H2Integrate, results from the simulation and individual technologies are generated automatically.
-Additionally, the raw numerical results are available in the resulting Python object `self.prob` after a simulation.
+Additionally, the raw numerical results are available in the resulting Python object `prob` after a simulation.
 This doc page will walk you through the steps to postprocess the results from a simulation.

 ```{note}